Recce MCP Server

 lineage_diff |

-Compare data lineage between base and current branches |
+Compare data lineage between base and current branches.
+Returns nodes with change status and impact analysis |

 schema_diff |